A COVID-19 Public Health Response & Recovery Policy Platform

 Enact job-protected paid sick leave and paid family leave to cover all workers in businesses of all sizes in those states where such systems do not already exist (e.g., through the federal PAID Leave Act).

 Bolster and reform state unemployment insurance (UI) systems to respond to increased demand and to protect workers who lose their jobs and those whose hours are reduced.
-Expand UI protections to workers who have been idled, waive job-seeking requirements, and eliminate all waiting periods for delivery of benefits.
+Extend timeline for expanded unemployment benefits program.
+Waive job-seeking requirements and eliminate all waiting periods for delivery of benefits.

 Expand direct income support programs for people and families, including Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), and the Special Supplemental Nutrition for Women, Infants, and Children (WIC) while also relaxing eligibility requirements.

 Invest in childcare including relief to providers, classification of childcare providers as essential workers, and access to no-cost childcare for essential workers.